 Indicator c).
-Random staff interviewed knew that using one inmate to interpret for another was inappropriate.
+Some staff members interviewed knew that using one inmate to interpret for another was inappropriate.
 Staff knew it could only be done in the most extreme situations.
 The agency PREA policy (OP 038.3 (page 7) states, "Facility staff cannot rely on Inmate interpreters, Inmate readers, or other types of Inmate assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the offender's safety, the performance of first-response duties under, or the investigation of the offender's allegations.
 Video Remote Interpreting (VRI) should be utilized to effectively communicate with deaf Inmates when American Sign Language interpreters are not available on-site."
-The informatio provided in the OAS confirmed there has been no incident in which an inmate interpreter has been used to address any PREA-related concern in this Audit cycle.
-Compliance Determination: The Virginia Department of Corrections has in place supports that ensure individuals with disabilities and those who are LEP have a full understanding and capacity to use the information to protect themselves from sexual abuse, sexual harassment, or retaliation, and know how to report a concern.
-The DOC state PREA Coordinator is also the head of the ADA compliance unit, which further ensures that PREA education and access to services for protected populations occur.
-This structure aids in the identification of inmates' needs as they move between facilities.
-The Auditor was able to see the documentation in English and Spanish, the two most common languages in the Virginia DOC population.
+The information provided in the OAS confirmed that there have been no incidents in which an inmate interpreter has been used to address any PREA-related concerns during this Audit cycle.

+The Virginia Department of Corrections has in place supports that ensure individuals with disabilities and those who are LEP have a full understanding and capacity to use the information to protect themselves from sexual abuse, sexual harassment, or retaliation, and know how to report a concern.

+The DOC state PREA Coordinator is also the head of the ADA compliance unit, which ensures that PREA education and access to services for protected populations occur.
+This structure aids in identifying inmates' needs as they transition between facilities.

+The Auditor was able to view the documentation in both English and Spanish, the two most common languages spoken by the Virginia DOC population.
 The Auditor also confirmed the use of Just Detention International's video "PREA What you need to know," which is used as part of inmate education and is available in multiple languages.
-The facility has the appropriate resources in place to provide professional translation.
+The facility has the necessary resources in place to provide professional translation services.
 The Auditor also confirmed with individuals with a variety of disabilities on their ability to receive support if they did not understand PREA or the agency's efforts.
-Inmates support, there is staff available to assist individuals who have hearing, emotional, or comprehension disabilities, in addition to those with language barriers.
-Given the policy provided, the contracts in place, the staff and inmate knowledge of accessing services, and the statewide support of the PREA/ADA Office, the Auditor finds that the standard expectations are being met.
+Inmates receive support, and staff are available to assist individuals who have hearing, emotional, or comprehension disabilities, as well as those with language barriers.
+Given the policy in place, the contracts, the staff, and inmate knowledge of accessing services, and the statewide support of the PREA/ADA Office, the Auditor finds that the standard expectations are being met.

-115.17 Hiring and promotion decisions Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Haynesville Correctional Center Pre-Audit Questionnaire Policy OP 102.2 Recruitment Selection and Appointment Policy OP 102.3 Background Investigation Program Policy OP 102.7 Employment Records (web)
+115.17 Hiring and promotion decisions

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Policies and written/electronic documentation reviewed.

+Beaumont Correctional Center Pre-Audit Questionnaire

+Policy OP 102.2 Recruitment Selection and Appointment

+Policy OP 102.3 Background Investigation Program

 Policy OP 135.1 Standards of Conduct

 Policy OP 260.1 Procurement of Goods and Services

+Online application

 Staff employment records

+Individuals interviewed/ observations made.

 Interview with Human Resource Staff

 Interview with Agency PREA Coordinator

 Indicator (a).
-Virginia Department of Corrections policy OP 102.2 Recruitment Selection and Appointment, pages 8-9, addresses the requirements of this indicator in the section on employee eligibility.
+The Virginia Department of Corrections policy, OP 102.2 Recruitment, Selection, and Appointment, addresses the requirements of this indicator in the section on employee eligibility.
 The Policy strictly prohibits the employment or contracting of the services of individuals who have engaged in, have been convicted of engaging in, or have attempted to engage in, or have been administratively adjudicated for sexual assault.
-The policy states, "Eligibility a.
-Engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C. §1997, Civil Rights of Institutionalized Persons);
+The policy states, "Eligibility,